 Which Oslo sauna option is worth it depends almost entirely on one number: how many times a month you will actually go.
 Huk at Bygdøy is free but weather-dependent.
 Public pools cost 60–100 NOK per visit.
-KOK and SALT (300–380 NOK/session) deliver a premium floating sauna experience — but become expensive above 4 visits a month.
+Floating fjord saunas (SALT from around 225 NOK per session, KOK priced per session and varying) deliver a premium experience - but become expensive above 4 visits a month.
 Gym saunas flip the math: SATS Standard Oslo at 699 NOK/month costs under 35 NOK per visit at 20 visits.
 Evo Fitness and Fresh Fitness have no sauna.
 The break-even analysis for every option is below.
+Prices verified June 2026; verify at the venue before booking.

 | Sauna type | Example | Drop-in | Month/Pass | What included |